Kuanhao-Chao/LiftOn/docs/source/content/close_species_liftover/liftover_GRCh38_2_chimp.rst

 Finding extra copies of lift-over features
 -------------------------------------------------

 LiftOn also has a module to find extra copies by using `intervaltree <https://github.com/chaimleib/intervaltree>`_, `Liftoff <https://academic.oup.com/bioinformatics/article/37/12/1639/6035128?login=true>`_, and `miniprot <https://academic.oup.com/bioinformatics/article/39/1/btad014/6989621>`_.
 The Circos plot in :numref:`figure-human_to_chimp_circos` shows their relative positions between the two genomes.
-The plot illustrates that the extra copies were predominantly located on the same chromosomes in both [REFERENCE] and [TARGET].
+The plot illustrates that the extra copies were predominantly located on the same chromosomes in both GRCh38 and NHGRI_mPanTro.
 The frequency plot of extra copy features are show in :numref:`figure-human_to_chimp_extra_copy_fq`.

 .. _figure-human_to_chimp_circos:
 .. figure::  ../../_images/human_to_chimp/circos_plot.png
     :align:   center
     :scale:  28 %

-    Circos plot illustrating the locations of extra gene copies found on [TARGET] (left side) compared to [REFERENCE] (right side).
+    Circos plot illustrating the locations of extra gene copies found on NHGRI_mPanTro (left side) compared to GRCh38 (right side).
 Each line shows the location of an extra copy, and lines are color-coded by the chromosome of the original copy.

 |